SusanFair/kickstarter-analysis/README.md

 ### Limitations of this dataset?
+There are a few limitation of this dataset.
+* Current data - In the Theater category the most recent year of data is 2017 with only 31 campaigns in that year.
+Having more current data, reflecting the current economy would be advisable to gain meaningful analysis.

 ### Options for further analysis
 - What are some other possible tables and/or graphs that we could create?
 Since in the Theater Outcomes by Launch Date the months of May and just had the highest number of Successful campaings however they also had the highest number of Failed campaign.
 An analysis of the highest % of campaigns per month would be an interesting analysis.
 This would remove the prevelence of campaign starts and provide an actual success % by month.

+Another interesting and possibly helpful analysis would be on the number of backers and how this affects the success or failure of campaigns.